PubohH/2025-Summer-Erdos-Elo-Project/Jimmy/2_Elo_Rating_System/README.md

 After this match, the elo-rating for player1 will be updated:
 $R1_{new} = R1 + K * (\text{score1}+\text{score2}) * (S1-E1)$,
 where K is the K-factor which we sets to 8, n denotes best_of.
 Notice that our update rule consider both match result and frame scores, but emphasize more on the former.

+## Tests of K-factors and results
+In [elo_v4_test.ipynb](/2_Elo_Rating_System/elo_v4/elo_v4_test.ipynb), we use elo rating system version 4 with 5 different K-factors to predict match results of 4 tournaments.
+The following two arrays are the K-factors and the index of tournmament we tested:
+Ks = [4, 6, 8, 15, 20].
+nth = nth = [750, 999, 1040, 1080].

+The average prediction accuracy score on match result:
+K=4:     0.698769
+K=6:     0.708306
+K=8:     0.705024
+K=15:    0.711233
+K=20:    0.700445

+The average mse of prediction on player1's frames win percentage:
+K=4:     0.044480
+K=6:     0.043825
+K=8:     0.043568
+K=15:    0.043630
+K=20:   0.043921

+They have very close test results.
+Finally, we decided to have K=8 as the K-factor of our elo rating system.

+Notice: From elo_v3, we know larger K-factors (e.g. K=30) still product goot ranking and prediction on match result but do poorly on predicting frames win rate.
+Also, each test needs to loop through around 100k matches and takes around 1 min.
+Therefore, we only test the above values for K-factors.